 Where to find the supplies to make this wreath

 I wanted hearts with a little depth, though I considered using these thin wooden heart cutouts, which would probably be fine.
 But I thought something thicker would be better.
 If I had wood-saw skills, I could have also cut my own hearts with 2″ thick wood, but I don’t, so I didn’t.

 So when I saw these paper mache heart ornaments at Michaels, I knew they’d be perfect.
 I snipped off the string and voila!

 I used basic acrylic craft paint to paint the hearts.
 It was so fun to pick out the classic conversation heart colors.
 I like the Michaels brand of paints, and I used: pink blast, coral (with a little orange mixed in), light yellow, celery (with a little apple tart mixed in), grape taffy, and white.

 I used an embroidery hoop for the base and hot glue to attach the hearts to the hoop.
+My DIY cardboard wreath frame would work really well here too.
 To finish it off, I strung a simple ribbon through for a loop to hang it.